 In addition, certain health conditions, like arthritis, can impact your bladder symptoms in your everyday life.
 Standing or walking may get harder due to pain or stiffness related to arthritis, making it more challenging to get to the bathroom in time to deal with a sudden urge.

-That’s why it’s important to speak with your doctor about your symptoms.
+It’s important to speak with your doctor about your symptoms.
 He or she can determine the cause of your symptoms.
 To help your doctor understand your symptoms, you can also complete the OAB Symptom Quiz and bring it with you to your next appointment.

 Each time you eat and drink, your body absorbs liquids.
 The kidneys filter out waste and extra liquids to make urine.
 This urine is stored in your bladder.